mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         entity.

         *Arguments*
+            entity
-            entity : a :cpp:class:`MeshEntity` object.
+                A :cpp:class:`MeshEntity` object.

+            ids_result
-            ids_result : list of integers.
+                A list of integers.
                 The ids of the intersected cells are saved in a list.
                 This is more efficent than using a set and allows a map between the (external) cell and the intersected cell of the mesh.

     .. cpp:function:: void all_intersected_entities(const std::vector<MeshEntity> & entities, uint_set & ids_result) const